computersarecool/willynolan.com/_posts/research/2017-04-11-structured-light-calibration.md

     - p: 'There is a rich body of research surrounding camera calibration.
 The process is usually broken up into <em>
 geometric</em> and <em>radiometric / photometric</em> calibration.'

     - p: 'Projectors can essentially be thought of the inverse of a camera.
-Instead of projecting a scene onto an image plane, they project an image plane onto an environment.'
+Instead caputuring a scene projected onto an image plane as a camera does, projectors project an image plane onto an environment.'

     - p: 'Due to this similarity, projector calibration is a topic of interest in the interactive computer graphics field.'

-    - p: 'In a projection mapping context, usually what is meant by "projector calibration" is "putting content where it is supposed to go in a physical environment".'
+    - p: 'In a projection mapping context, usually what is meant by "projector calibration" is "placing video content where it is supposed to go in a physical environment".'

   -
-    - p: 'There are many strategies for performing camera calibration, but using structured light is a popular one and it is built into several applications such as <a href="https://madmapper.com">MadMapper</a> and
+    - p: 'There are many strategies for performing camera calibration, with structured light being a popular one which is implemented in several applications such as <a href="https://madmapper.com">MadMapper</a> and
 <a href="https://www.disguise.one/en/">disguise</a>.'

   -
-    - p: 'In this research, <a href="http://www.michaelwalczyk.com/">Mike Walczyk</a> and I explored the structured light process based on the original academic paper to describe the technique.'
+    - p: 'In this research, <a href="http://www.michaelwalczyk.com/">Mike Walczyk</a> and I explored the structured light "projector calibration" process based on the academic paper which first described the technique.'

-    - p: 'To explain a structured light process imagine there is a room and for some reason you want to project an image directly where two walls meet.'
+    - p: 'To explain the structured light process it helps to imagine there is a room (like in the figure below) and for some reason you want to project an image where two walls meet.'

     - figure:
         type: figure